dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Step 3: Publish a topic

-To publish a message to a topic, invoke the following endpoint on a Dapr instance:

-{{< tabs "Dapr CLI" "HTTP API (Bash)" "HTTP API (PowerShell)">}}

-{{% codetab %}}
-To publish an event you need to run and instance of a Dapr sidecar to use a pubsub Redis component.
-You can use the default Redis component installed onto your local environment.
+To publish a topic you need to run an instance of a Dapr sidecar to use the pubsub Redis component.
+You can use the default Redis component installed into your local environment.

 Start an instance of Dapr with an app-id called `testpubsub`:

 ```bash
 dapr run --app-id testpubsub --dapr-http-port 3500
 ```
+{{< tabs "Dapr CLI" "HTTP API (Bash)" "HTTP API (PowerShell)">}}

+{{% codetab %}}

 Then publish a message to the `deathStarStatus` topic: